smarts-project/smarts-project.github.io/_pages/main-page.md

 #### Track 2

-An offline learning method using offline datasets must be used to develop the policy.
+Task: An offline learning method using offline datasets must be used to develop the policy.

 | Rank        | Team        | Solution    | Explanation |
 | ----------- | ----------- | ----------- | ----------- |